 SCREEN: Matlab fitting program PfFit is opened and ‘Indicator Fit' panel selected.

 In the ‘Indicator Fit' panel, import the data of the mean time course of the Indicator Dye transmittance.
-Enter manually the current experiment parameters and the initial guesses of the parameters ‘width’ and ‘t_half’ describing the time course of the Indicator Dye concentration.
+Enter manually the current experiment parameters.
+The initial guesses of the parameters ‘width’ and ‘t_half’ describing the time course of the Indicator Dye concentration also may be changed.

 Shots: